-The basic EMI calculation formula is as follows:
+The EMI formula is:

+Using the EMI calculator formula helps estimate monthly repayments accurately.
 By using this EMI formula, you can easily calculate the monthly instalment of your loan.
 However manual calculations are more prone to errors leading to a wrong decision.
 In such a case, an EMI calculator comes into play.

 The mathematical EMI calculation formula mentioned above is considered and used by the entire financial industry for calculating the EMI for any loan amount.
 The online EMI calculator is adjustable; you can calculate the EMI payable by entering the values as per your preference.